Wake Forest residents upset about developer at historic cemetery

 The Facebook video has hundreds of shares and comments.
 The poster claimed grave markers were removed from the cemetery.
 The developers at Mungo Homes said this isn't true.

-Geoff Shiley, the Vision President for Mungo Homes, said the ground was graded about 2-4 inches as part of their cleanup and preservation, but that nothing was "bulldozed."
+Geoff Shiley, the Division President for Mungo Homes, said the ground was graded about 2-4 inches as part of their cleanup and preservation, but that nothing was "bulldozed."

 The Town of Wake Forest has issued Mungo a stop-work order, telling ABC11 "there are several things that caused them to be in violation, including but not limited to grading, tree removal, and activity over a cemetery."